-- 6.1 The Group commends the joined-up leadership and expertise of the senior executive team and in particular Katie Fisher, the Chief Executive Officer.
-The Committee has subsequently been informed that the CEO is leaving WHHT. - 6.2 Members were pleased to note the progress made by the Trust and that it is no longer in special measures. - 6.3 The Group welcomes WHHT's collaboration with other local NHS trusts and the Royal Free Hospital and the subsequent improvements to patient care.
-An example being the opportunity for Band 5 nurses to have rotations at external organisations, including the Royal Free Hospital, to develop their skills and knowledge. - 6.4 HSC (Health Scrutiny Committee) continues to support the Trust's aspirations to develop the WHHT estate.
-The Committee urges NHSE (NHS England) and the Treasury to bring forward the decision regarding the funding for the SOC (strategic outline case).
+- 6.1 The Group commends the joined-up leadership and expertise of the senior executive team and in particular the Chief Executive Officer. - 6.2 Members were pleased to note the progress by the Trust and that it is no longer in special measures. - 6.3 The Group welcomes WHHT's collaboration with other local NHS trusts and the Royal Free Hospital and the subsequent improvements to patient care.
+An example being the opportunity for Band 5 nurses to have rotations at external organisations, including the Royal Free Hospital, to develop their skills and knowledge. - 6.4 HSC continues to support the Trust's aspirations to develop the WHHT estate.
+The Committee urges NHSE and the Treasury to bring forward the decision regarding the funding for the SOC (strategic outline case).
 Without this funding, service improvements in west Hertfordshire will be adversely impacted to the detriment of patients. - 6.5 The Group are confident that WHHT have taken appropriate measures to comply with the General Data Protection Regulations (GDPR).